atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 I have to admit I lost *a lot* of time here.
 I thought that maybe the Word version used by nico wasn't vulnerable to this exploit.
 I considered trying to exploit one of the other services of the box.
 I tried to send the document manually connecting to the SMTP to no avail.
 I tried to rename the document to `msf.rtf` just in case nico only opened files with the RTF extension.
 Nothing.
 I was lost in the darkness.

 But then I realized a little something.
 I stopped the web server used by Metasploit, copied the malicious document to another directory and listened there on the same port with `SimpleHTTPServer`.
 And after sending the e-mail again, I saw the HTA document was actually being requested!
 So, the problem was the HTA file itself, i.e. the payload...
 The payload I used when generating the document was `windows/x64/shell/reverse_tcp`.
-For some reason (probably other failures in previous boxes) I assumed the machine was 64 bits.
+For some reason (probably other failures in previous boxes) I assumed the machine was 64 bit.
 But that's a big assumption to make, specially with 0 data supporting it.
-I changed the payload to `windows/shell/reverse_tcp`, repeated the process, closed my eyes and wait.
+I changed the payload to `windows/shell/reverse_tcp`, repeated the process, closed my eyes and waited.

 ```